AlikBook/GreenGizmos/README.md

-# This is our GREEN: GreenGuizmos
+# This is our GREEN IT project: GreenGuizmos

 It is a fullstack application: